aiidalab/aiidalab-k8s/aws/terraform/README.md

 Terraform will show the plan to create the IAM policy, an IAM user, and the attachment of two policies onto the user.
 Confirm the apply command and Terraform will let you know when it's finished.

+Note: The AWS profile used to execute this plan will require permisions to create new users, please review AWS documentation regarding the Identity and Access Management (IAM) in case of issues relating to lack of permissions.

 You will then have to configure `terraform-bot`'s credentials in the AWS Console.
 Go and generate access keys for the user, then put them into your command line with